apollographql/router/DEVELOPMENT.md

 Go to https://studio.apollographql.com/sandbox/explorer to make queries and http://localhost:16686/ to reach Jaeger.

-### Strict linting
+### Strict linting and license compliance

 While developing locally doc warnings and other lint checks are disabled.
 This limits the noise generated while exploration is taking place.

-When you are ready to create a PR, run a build with strict checking enabled.
+When you are ready to create a PR, run a build with strict checking enabled, and check for license compliance.

-Use `scripts/ci-build.sh` to perform such a build.
+Use `cargo xtask lint` and `cargo xtask check-compliance` to check this.

+Compliance checks require `cargo-deny` and `cargo-about` which can both be installed by running:
+- `cargo install cargo-deny`
+- `cargo install cargo-about`

 ## Project maintainers